Purposes and Policy

 We require that residents acknowledge us in all published or performed work and give us a copy of the resulting book, film, programme or recording.
 Also, that we are included in personal websites, with a link to our website, and on social media.
 These acknowledgements are obligatory.

 How we find our writers and how writers find us

 We have advertised three times, in 2002, 2007 and 2010 but since then, writers have tended to find us by Internet access, general publicity and word of mouth.
 We hold some public events and have produced two publications which have made us more widely known.

 Ultimate aims and intentions

-Further to maintaining our current annual programme of hosting about six writers per year, we would like to buy more property and create residencies for visual artists and composers.
-This depends upon capital and this is difficult, though we hope, not impossible, to obtain.
+Further to maintaining our current annual programme, we would like to buy more property and create residencies for visual artists and composers.
+This depends upon capital and this is difficult, though we hope not impossible, to obtain.
 We are seeking further funding for staff development.